Wei Qing of the Han Dynasty — From Slave to Great Marshal

 Those two generals, who were supposed to lead their troops to support Wei Qing, got lost in the desert and did not meet him as they planned.

-This made Wei Qing had to use much fewer numbers of second class soldiers to fight against Xiongnu’s best cavalry troop in the final battle in the severe desert and made the King of Xiongnu successfully fled.
+This made Wei Qing have to lead much fewer numbers of second-class soldiers to fight against Xiongnu’s best cavalry troops in the final battle in the severe desert and made the King of Xiongnu successfully flee.